 Part 1 (this post) of this series provides an overview to the topic.

 Part 2 shares testing results for my husband and I, along with my husband’s reactions.

 Part 3 dives into the details of genotyping: what does the term mean?

 Part 4 examines “when and why” to pursue genotyping, the real-world value and usage

 Part 6 brings it all together with a closer look at our personal testing results and real-life application of the findings, beginning with Gina’s results

-Part 7 …and continuing with Dr. Goat’s results.
+Part 7 …and continuing with Dr. Goat’s personal test results.